On going research projects:

 Biomarkers of response to treatment regimens for HNSCC and ESCC

-Develop novel murine head and neck, ovary and cervical cancer models to study drug response including immunotherapy
+Develop novel murine head and neck and Esophagus cancer models to study drug response including immunotherapy

 Molecular mechanisms of resistance to PI3K in gynecological cancers